 But it doesn’t exist without you, so please let me know if you find it valuable and share it with anyone who you think needs a bit of tarot help.

 Please share your tarot spreads and The Simple Tarot Deck images on social media using the #thesimpletarot hashtag.
 I’d love to see what you’re up to!

-If you’d like to support The Simple Tarot, you can help by following and sharing the Facebook Page, checking me out on Instagram, sharing these posts on Pinterest, or just sharing these tarot resources with your friends.
+Your support means the world to me, and every little bit helps!
+If you’d like to support The Simple Tarot, you can help by following and sharing the Facebook Page, checking me out on Instagram, sharing on Pinterest, or just sharing these tarot resources with your friends.

 And if you have questions or want to reach out, just send me an email.
 I’d love to hear from you!